 Born in Toronto, she held faculty and leadership positions at the University of Toronto and the University of British Columbia before serving as Dean of the School of Engineering and Applied Science at Princeton University from 2003 to 2006.

-Hilary Bergsieker is an Assistant Professor of Psychology at the University of Waterloo, where she directs the Diversity and Intergroup Relations Lab.
+Hilary Bergsieker is an Associate Professor of Psychology at the University of Waterloo, where she directs the Diversity and Intergroup Relations Lab.
 She joined the faculty at Waterloo after completing her bachelors degree in Psychology at Stanford and a Fulbright Enterprise Scholarship in Berlin, Germany, followed by her Ph.D. in Psychology and Social Policy at Princeton.
 Dr. Bergsieker has expertise in trust formation and maintenance in diverse groups, social network analysis, and bias reduction, and was named a Rising Star by the Association for Psychological Science in 2017.
 She is a Fellow of the Engendering Success in STEM research consortium, collaborating with industry partners to use science-based interventions to advance the inclusion and success of women in engineering.
 When not pursuing her passion for research, Hilary also loves to spend time with her husband and three little boys, hike, camp, ski, watch spy movies, craft, and travel.

 Terri is the Superintendent of Education responsible for the process of development and implementation of Halton District School Board’s new Innovation – Science, Technology, Engineering and Mathematics (I-STEM) Program at Aldershot High School.
 Terri will share insights of engaging stakeholders in the development process, the richness of working with an external Advisory Group (McMaster, Mohawk, Canada2067), and building on the learning from existing STEM programs across the province.